Stephen-Seo/TurnBasedMinecraftMod/tbmm-docs/docs/client_config.md

 "Silly Music Threshold" determines the percentage of silly-category-mobs in battle required to play silly music.
-This means if the setting is 49%, and there is one player, one zomibe, and two sheep in battle, then the game will play silly music (since 50% of the combatants are sheep and is greater than 49%).
+This means if the setting is 49%, and there is one player, one zombie, and two sheep in battle, then the game will play silly music (since 50% of the combatants are sheep and is greater than 49%).